 Delays until October, November... or even 2018

-Deutsche Bank analysts believe the iPhone 8 won't be released until 2018.
-In a research note the analysts said that: "Several supply chain reports have suggested that key component shortages and technical challenges could delay the release of a high-end iPhone 8 device this fall," according to a Business Insider report.
+In a research note, Deutsche Bank analysts state that "key component shortages and technical challenges could delay the release of a high-end iPhone 8 device this fall," according to a Business Insider report.

 Digitimes has predicted that "production for the new OLED iPhone is unlikely to start until September due to the redesigned fingerprint ID solution", and KGI Securities analyst Ming-Chi Kuo has stated that the expected new 3D camera system will cause delays: "Unless production of the OLED iPhone (expected to begin in September) gets pushed back, there is virtually no time to make changes to the 3D camera system."
 (Both via Business Insider.)